What about Vietnam - Traveller Insights

 What About Vietnam - S2-25 - Vietnam River Cruising - A truly immersive experience

-May 12, 2021 Kerry Newsome Season 2 Episode 25
+Kerry Newsome Season 2 Episode 25

 Have you ever been curious to see how people lived hundreds of years ago along the mighty Mekong river?
 River cruising is the only way to do it in luxury, and still feel the essence of it as a water highway relied upon by a diverse range of local communities.